Hi…so did you miss me these past three weeks?

 Another woman urged the bride-to-be to be hard-working in her new marital home and to participate actively in providing financially for her family.

-According to this woman, should the bride choose to be a stay-at-home Mom, then she could seek to do this through income generating activities that were possible to be carried out in her home, such as selling jams or raising poultry, instead of looking to her husband to be the sole financial provider for their family.
+According to this woman, should the bride choose to be a stay-at-home Mom, then she could seek to do this through income generating activities that were possible to be carried out in her home, such as selling jams or rearing poultry, instead of looking to her husband to be the sole financial provider for their family.

 Overall, it was quite a fun and interesting female bonding experience, very different from the only other bridal shower I had ever attended until then.

-A Bridal Shower in Nairobi
+A Bridal Shower (Kenya)

 For starters, the age group of the guests was a lot more limited.